So here is my second Income and Traffic Report at Soukaina Collections, as part of my new “Crochet Blogging Tips” section on the blog.

 Secondly, the purpose of these reports is to teach my readers, customers, and friends what I actually do to market my crochet handmade business online.

-Lastly, I strongly believe that putting my results and progress online will motivate me even more because I actually have to put some good numbers for you to see.
+Lastly, I strongly believe that putting my results and progress online will motivate me even more because I actually have to put some real numbers for you to see.
 Plus it may increase traffic to the blog a little bit as well (I’m wondering if people are still reading those income reports?
 Will see…)

 Ok, so I plan to publish a new income report here every month for at least 6 months.